Geeksltd/Zebble.Billing/README.md

 `Refresh`: Queries the latest subscription status from the server.

+`BackgroundRefresh`: Queries the latest subscription status from the server in background. *An active internet connection is required.*

 `IsStarted`: True if found any subscription and it's started, otherwise False.

 `IsExpired`: True if found any subscription and it's expired, otherwise False.